ibm-cloud-docs/account/crn.md

 ## cname
 {: #cname-crn}

 The `cname` segment identifies the cloud instance and is an alphanumeric identifier that uniquely identifies the cloud instance that contains the resource.
 A `cname` effectively identifies an independent control plane that owns the identified resource.
-The value for the `cname` segment must be `bluemix` for {{site.data.keyword.Bluemix_notm}} users.
+The value for the `cname` segment must be `bluemix` for {{site.data.keyword.cloud_notm}} users.

 ## ctype